 In the early Middle Ages amber rosaries and small crosses were made.
-The use of amber for making of works of art became especially popular in the 17th - 18th centuries.
+The use of amber for the making of works of art became especially popular in the 17th - 18th centuries.
 By that time artisans learned how to cut and polish and shape amber on a lathe.
-The biggest part of famous works was manufactured in the Dancig workshop.

-In the 9th-13th centuries, with the spread of handicrafts in Lithuania, artisans specialising in the processing of amber appeared.
+In the 9th-13th centuries, with the spread of handicrafts in Lithuania, artisans specializing in the processing of amber appeared.
 Palanga was one of the most important ancient amber-processing centers.
-Before World War I in Palanga normally 20,000 kg of raw amber were processed per year and 300-500 workers were employed in this industry.
+Before World War I in Palanga usually 20,000 kg of raw amber were processed per year, and 300-500 workers were employed in this industry.
 There were also many individual artisans and an amber factory in which about 80 workers manually made different adornments, cigarette holders, crosses, rosaries.
-Amber beads were exported to African and Asian countries and brooches and cuff links and other articles were exported to Scandinavia, Holland and France.
+Amber beads were exported to African and Asian countries, and brooches and cuff links and other articles were exported to Scandinavia, Holland, and France.

 There was a time when artisans used amber only as a raw material.
-Even if forgetting all those flowers and bunches of grapes or ornaments that were glued together from hollowed and polished amber, 75% of a biggest natural piece of amber were wasted.
-Nobody thought of natural beauty of amber - it was pressed, melted and coloured with pigments.
+Even if forgetting all those flowers and bunches of grapes or ornaments that were glued together from hollowed and polished amber, 75% of the most significant natural piece of amber was wasted.
+Nobody thought of natural beauty of amber - it was pressed, melted and colored with pigments.
 After World War II designer Feliksas Daukantas gave rise to a new trend in amber processing.
 He encouraged artists to show amber's natural beauty.

-In the middle of the nineteenth century scientists discovered ways to synthesize natural precious substances and Baltic amber fell prey to falsification.
-Nowadays the falsification of amber (especially inclusions) is widespread.
+In the middle of the nineteenth century, scientists discovered ways to synthesize precious natural substances, and Baltic amber fell prey to falsification.
+Nowadays the counterfeiting of amber (especially inclusions) is widespread.
 People who know only a few things about amber could be deceived.
-The falsifications could be sold as natural amber to them and sometimes for high price.
-In this article we will observe the most popular amber falsifications and the ways to distinguish them from real amber.
+The falsifications could be sold as natural amber to them and sometimes for a high price.
+In this article, we will observe the most popular amber forgeries and the ways to distinguish them from real amber.

-It is easy to distinguish glass from amber: it is more solid; it cannot be scratched by metal.
+It is easy to distinguish glass from amber.
+It is more solid, and it cannot be scratched by metal.
 Glass is cold and fireproof.

 Celluloid (cellulose nitrate) is usually yellow and cloudy.
 Optically it is difficult to distinguish it from amber.
-Celluloid is more solid and not so combustible.
-After heating it diffuses the smell of burnt plastic.
+Celluloid is more robust and not so combustible.
+After heating, it diffuses the smell of burnt plastic.

 This is a plastic made from milk.
-The beads have cloudy, turbid yellow color.
+The beads have a cloudy, turbid yellow color.
 It is a little bit heavier than amber.
-After heating it diffuses the smell of burnt plastic.
+After heating, it diffuses the smell of burnt plastic.

 Modern plastic (polyester, polystyrene) are used to produce artificial amber and inclusions.
-Optically this substitute can hardly be distinguished because with it authentic amber colors and limpidity can be obtained.
-Like in Copal, falsified inclusions are too big (more than 10 mm) and clearly seen, inserted in the very center of plastic.
-After heating it diffuses the smell of burnt plastic.
+Optically this substitute can hardly be distinguished because with its official amber colors and limpidity can be obtained.
+Like in Copal, falsified inclusions are too big (more than 10 mm) and clearly seen, inserted in the very center of the plastic.
+After heating, it diffuses the smell of burnt plastic.

 Smell tests are the most effective because natural amber has a specific smell, which is difficult to obtain when producing falsifications.
 After heating real Baltic amber diffuses the specific delicate fragrance of pine-tree resins.
 Falsifications using Copal diffuse the smell of "sweet" resins when heated and those using other materials diffuse the smell of burnt plastic.

-(The best way is to rub into the palm of the hand) It is possible to heat real amber by rubbing until it releases the smell of pine- tree resins.
-This needs a very strong hand, as it is rather difficult to heat amber (especially when polished) to the necessary temperature, and it could be difficult to make an experiment with amber set in jewelry, as trying to rub it into other materials the amber could get scratched.
+(The best way is to rub into the palm) It is possible to heat real amber by rubbing until it releases the smell of pine- tree resins.
+This method needs a strong hand, as it is somewhat tricky to heat amber (exceptionally when polished) to the necessary temperature, and it could be difficult to experiment with amber set in jewelry, as trying to rub it into other materials the amber could get scratched.

-To stick a heated needle into an imperceptible place in the amber (a hole of a drilled bead, etc.).
-If you smell definite pine-tree resins it means it is real amber.
-Deficiency: the slight mark of burning remains-this is incorrectable.
+To stick a heated needle into an invisible place in the amber (a hole of a drilled bead, etc.).
+If you smell definite pine-tree resins, it means it is real amber.
+Deficiency: the slight mark of burning remains-this is uncorrectable.

 Pour 7-8 full spoons of salt into 300ml of water and stir.
 After several minutes of stirring the salt will dissolve.
 Carry out the test and wash the sample with pure water.
 Deficiency: it will not detect polystyrene and copal; and jewelry (with metal, strings of beads and clasps make the piece sink).